wihwbroadbanner index

 Produced by David Thomas.

 Remixed by David Thomas in 2021.
 Mastered by Brian Pyle.
-Due for release April 1 2022 in the vinyl box set Nuke The Whales The original 2006 cd release is still available by request from Ubutique.
+Due for release April 1 2022 in the vinyl box set Nuke The Whales.
+There it was renamed Why I LUV Women.
+The original 2006 cd release is still available by request from Ubutique.

 Release Notes